Abdul Basit Usman: Death

-Usman was killed in an encounter with the Moro Islamic Liberation Front on 3 May 2015 in Guindulungan, Maguindanao.
+Usman was killed in an encounter with the Moro Islamic Liberation Front on 3 May 2015 in Guindulungan, Maguindanao del Sur.
 It was suspected that one of his bodyguards killed him in order to collect the $1 million bounty on his head.
 According to a statement from the Armed Forces of the Philippines, "There was in-fighting among his bodyguards.
 When he was killed, he had 7 bodyguards — but these bodyguards were not the most loyal to him."

 However, the Armed Forces of the Philippines later backtracked on that claim and confirmed that Usman was killed by the Moro Islamic Liberation Front.